NicholasBoll/action-forward-merge-pr/README.md

     branches: # List all "from" branches - all branches that should be forward merged
       - support/*
       - main
+  # Allow manual triggering: This requires you to choose a `ref`.
+This should be the branch with changes
+  workflow_dispatch:
+  # run 0:00 UTC every day
+  schedule:
+    - cron: '0 0 * * *'

 jobs:
   forward-merge: